-What is the due and delinquent date?
+What are the due and delinquent dates?

-If the delinquent date falls on a Saturday, Sunday, or legal holiday, the payment must be in the Tax Collector’s Office by 5:00 p.m., or deposited in the United States mail prior to midnight on the next business day
+If the delinquent date falls on a Saturday, Sunday, or legal holiday, the payment must be in the Tax Collector’s Office by 5:00 p.m., paid online or postmarked and deposited in the United States mail prior to midnight on the next business day.

 What happens if I don’t pay my unsecured taxes on time?